Another modernist tattoo walk-poem.

 barren of gratitude and without complaint.

-So now you bend above them quietly,
+So now I just bend above them quietly,

 a tradesman among ghosts.